luciomartinez/luciomartinez.github.io/_posts/2020-08-26-enable-cookie-banner-in-10-minutes.markdown

 });
 ```

-Checkout the [documentation](https://www.osano.com/cookieconsent/documentation/about-cookie-consent/) for reading all the options available.
+Checkout the [documentation](https://www.osano.com/cookieconsent/documentation/javascript-api/) for getting to know all the available options.

 At the end of the implementation, the cookie banner should look similar to the next one.